Johncci/battleship-wars/README.md

 ## <U>**Introduction**</U>
 Battleship is a game of chance where you try to guess the position of battleships in order to sink them.
 In this version of the game you play against the computer and try to sink all of the battleships.
-This game is targeted at both people who have played batalship in the past and those who are new to the game.
+This game is targeted at both people who have played battleship in the past and those who are new to the game.
 The game battleship holds a nostalgic value for myself and im sure for many others who have played it for many years.
 The game is still popular both as a board game and as an online challenge.
-The game is pure python and is displayed in a mock terminal provided by Code Institute.
+This  version of the game is pure python and is displayed in a mock terminal provided by Code Institute.

 [View battleship-wars here](https://battleship-wars-game.herokuapp.com/)